Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 ### 3. **Clustering for Diversity**
    - To ensure that the safety set was **representative of the full feature space**, we applied a clustering algorithm.
    - We projected the embeddings from the **last convolutional layer** of the model into a lower-dimensional space and performed **K-Means clustering**.
-From each cluster, we selected an equal number of images, ensuring that the safety set is diverse and representative of various patterns in the dataset.
+From each cluster, we selected an equal number of images, ensuring that the safety set is diverse and representative of various patterns in the dataset

 ---